abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 However, we *do* need to apply this practice with discernment, to watch out for any difficulties that arise.
-If we find ourselves getting negative results from the practice, it’s perfectly fine to put it aside, for years if necessary.
+If we find ourselves getting negative results from the practice, it’s perfectly fine to put it aside for weeks, months, or even years if necessary.
 However, it’s worth working with the difficulties, because asubha kammaṭṭhāna is such a potentially rewarding practice.
 Eventually, if we use this practice repeatedly, we will likely discover that it’s an extremely useful tool for the realization of Dhamma.

 # What Do We Take With Us?